-This is my husband’s love.
+This Andouille Sausage + Turkey Gumbo is my husband’s love.
 He has been making and perfecting this recipe since 2013; his father since 2010, and his uncle since way before that!
 My husband and I started dating in 2007 and I remember his uncle having us over for gumbo the Saturday after Thanksgiving.
 It has become a tradition to always make it the Saturday after Thanksgiving!
-The recipe has flexed and changed every year but I think this year’s combination is one for the family recipe book so I asked my husband to make sure to write this one down.
-So here it is – a bit spicy, very savory, and a great way to use up leftover turkey when you are done making turkey sandwiches.
+Every year the recipe changes a bit but this year’s combination is one for the family recipe book; so I asked my husband to make sure to write it down.
+Here it is – a bit spicy, very savory, and a great way to use up leftover turkey.
 Enjoy!

 Affiliate links are used for your convenience.
 If you make a purchase through my links I may receive a small commission.